iqrfsdk/clibdpa/README.md

 ```

 ## How to use DPA Library
 To be able to use DPA Library you will need some communication interface based on abstract class defined in DpaInterface.h file.

+### CDC Dpa Interface
 For demo purposes we prepared implementation of CDC driver.
 Static library with CDC driver from [this repository](https://github.com/iqrfsdk/clibcdc-linux) should be stored in lib/ windows or lib/linux folder depending on your system.
 The first step is to instantiate CDC parser from CDC library.
 Constructor parameter `"/dev/ttyACM0"` is communication port identifier on Linux, `"COM1"` and on Windows machines.
 Do not forget to set right privileges on Linux for port.
 ```c
 CDCImpl* cdc_parser_;